iampj/secplus601/orientation.md

 ### ITPro.TV Account Access
 I had to speak with one of the instructors and it seemed to be default set to my `us.af.mil` email but he allowed me to change it and reset the password.
 I had the account setup for my school email.

+### Schedule your exam
+When I was on chapter 10/11 I got my exam scheduled a week out on the following friday.
+Speak with your instructor and get the registration form and fill it out.
+Bring it to the assessment center (inside student services) and ensure you get it scheduled with them and report to your unit your test date.